Why am I so tired all the time? Pandemic fatigue is real and you're not alone.

 While it’s unknown how long we will be dealing with the impacts of the pandemic and there are a lot of things that are outside of our control, one thing you can control is how you care for yourself.
 This is a great time to look through this list of basic self-care practices and see where you need to make any adjustments or improvements, and it’s good to keep checking in on yourself in this way so you can develop a solid foundation of self-care to build upon.

 If you can take care of the basics then you can build your stamina and cope with stress more effectively over the long run.
+Once you've covered the basics you can then start learning some effective tools & strategies to overcome challenges and move through obstacles with greater ease.

 If you are interested in more support for managing anxiety, stress, or depression, feel free to contact me and we can set up a therapy appointment.
 I’m happy to help.